RRZE-HPC/ECM-Model/README.md

 ## Step 3: Plotting results
 The script `./generate_all_plots.sh` runs ecm script `ecm_generator/ecm.sh` (2.3) and collects the performance measurements collected in Step 1 to generate final plots.
-The script requires the location of folder where performance measurements are collected (as specified through configuration file in Step 1) and the machine name to identify the corresponding machine model.
+The script requires the location of folder where performance measurements are collected (as specified through configuration file in Step 1) and the machine file corresponding to the machine model.
-For example to plot the results collected in `results/casclakesp2/nps2/avx512/` with the ECM model corresponding to machine model file `ecm_generator/machine_model/casclakesp2_nps2.config`, the following command should be used:
+For example to plot the results collected in `results/casclakesp2/nps2/avx512/` with the ECM model corresponding to machine file `ecm_generator/machine_model/casclakesp2/nps2/avx512/casclakesp2_nps2_avx512.config`, the following command should be used:
 ```
-./generate_all_plots.sh results/casclakesp2/nps2/avx512/ casclakesp2_nps2
+./generate_all_plots.sh results/casclakesp2/nps2/avx512/ ecm_generator/machine_model/casclakesp2/nps2/avx512/casclakesp2_nps2_avx512.config
 ```
-The plots are then generated in a folder called `plots` located in the same directory given in the input.
+The plots are then generated in a folder called `plots` located in the same directory given in the input (`results/casclakesp2/nps2/avx512/` in above example).
 Plots (in pdf format) for different benchmarks as well as an overall compiled plot called `ecm.pdf` could be found in the `plots` directory.